-Aiken County Public Schools follows the recommendations of SC DHEC in accordance with the published Interim COVID-19 Guidance for Schools: Management of Known and Possible COVID-19 Cases.
+Aiken County Public Schools follows the recommendations of SC DHEC in accordance with the published SCDHEC COVID-19 Guidance For K-12 Schools booklet.
 School nurses are updated by the nursing supervisor when the guidance document changes.

 Isolation: School nurses and administrators exclude students and staff who test positive for COVID-19 or have COVID-19 excludable symptoms for which they do not get tested in accordance with the current isolation criteria.
+All positive cases are reported to the district office COVID Team electronically using established Microsoft Form links for district tracking and DHEC reporting purposes.